foahchon/freshtomatoes/README.md

 ## How to use

-Run the `fresh_tomatoes.py` script.
+Run the `entertainment_center.py` script.
 A file called `fresh_tomatoes.html` will be created in the same directory.
-By default, `fresh_tomatoes.html` will be populated with information about my favorite movies.
+By default, `entertainment_center.py` will be populated with information about my favorite movies.
 You can add or modify movie information by editing `entertainment_center.py`.
-Re-rynnung `fresh_tomatoes.py` will overwrite `fresh_tomatoes.html`.
+Re-running `entertainment_center.py` will overwrite `fresh_tomatoes.html`.

+### Tip: Running a Python script

+The easiest way to run a Python script is to open the file in the IDLE Python IDE and press F5 (or, click on "Run" in the menu bar, then select "Run Module").

+Alternatively, you can open a terminal window (or a command line window if you're running Windows) and enter the following command:

+`python entertainment_center.py`

+Ensure your working directory is set to the directory containing the files `entertainment_center.py`, `fresh_tomatoes.py`, and `media.py`.

+## Running a Python script

+To run a Python script, open a command line prompt in Windows (or a terminal window in a Unix-based operating system) and type the following command:

 ## Differences from original project